woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgadmin.rst

 Any data querying and manipulation you can do with ``pgAdmin`` can also be done at the command line with ``psql``.

-.. note:: This section uses the graphical utility ``pgAdmin`` which may not be automatically present, depending on the type of installation of OpenGeo Suite.
+.. note:: This section uses the graphical utility ``pgAdmin`` which may not be automatically present, depending on the type of installation of Boundless Suite.
 Please see the :ref:`intro.installation` section for information on how to install these tools for your platform.

 Launching pgAdmin
 -----------------

-Depending on how OpenGeo Suite was installed pgAdmin may or may not have been installed.
+Depending on how Boundless Suite was installed pgAdmin may or may not have been installed.
 See the :ref:`intro.installation` section for installation instructions.
 Once installed follow the instructions below for your platform.

 Windows
 ^^^^^^^